Home » All Blogs » Apex Triggers in Salesforce

 What do you mean by the bulkifying trigger

-bulkifying means handing more then one record in triggers.
-As per best practice your trigger should be bulkified.
+Bulkifying means handing more than one record in triggers.
+As per best practice, your trigger should be bulkified.

 How do I call an Apex trigger in Salesforce?

-Apex trigger automatically called any DML perform on SObject in Salesforce.
+Apex trigger automatically called any DML performed on SObject in Salesforce.

 How many types of triggers are there in Salesforce

-There are two type apex triggers we have in Salesforce.
-1. Before triggers and 2 After triggers.
+There are two types of apex triggers we have in Salesforce.
+1. Before triggers and 2.
+After triggers.

 Related Post